rkaercher/hugsql-ghosts/Readme.md

 ## Acknowledgement

-This is simply an adaption of [yesql-ghosts](https://github.com/magnars/yesql-ghosts/blob/master/README.md) by Magnar Sveen so most of the credit must go to him.
+This is an adaption of [yesql-ghosts](https://github.com/magnars/yesql-ghosts) by Magnar Sveen so most of the credit must go to him.

 ## License